 Exterior of St. Mark’s Basilica

-With its monumental dimensions (76.5 meters long, 62.6 meters wide and 45 meters high), its five domes and its sumptuous facade adorned with mosaics and sculptures, St. Mark’s Basilica is an architectural marvel beautifully blending gothic and byzantine influences.
+With its monumental dimensions (76.5 meters long, 62.6 meters wide and 45 meters high / 249 ft x 203 ft x 147 ft), its five domes and its sumptuous facade adorned with mosaics and sculptures, St. Mark’s Basilica is an architectural masterpiece beautifully blending gothic and byzantine influences.

 The facade of the basilica is so intricate that it can be quite difficult to know where to look!
 Among the splendid ornaments that adorn the building, do not to miss: